-Figure 28 - Corner lot garage on secondary street setback plan
+Figure 28 - Corner allotment garage on secondary street

 3.4 BUILDING ENVELOPES

 All dwellings must be constructed in accordance with rescode and where relevant to the Small Lot Building Code.

 It is the responsibility of the applicant to investigate the existence of any building envelopes prior to design and submission to the SBDAC.